Department of Applied Economics

 Data2

-• Note that the students included inmath_data and reading_data are slightly different.
-This is to show how the merge() function works when there are unmatched rows in the two datasets.
+math_data and reading_data are slightly different.
+This is to show how the merge() function works when there are unmatched rows in the two datasets.student works because it is the key column.
+(1) Merge reading_data to math_data, keeping all rows from math_data.

 (2) Merge math_data to reading_data, keeping all rows from reading_data.